 As the holiday season approaches college-bound seniors find good news in their mailbox, online or on paper.
 Early Action acceptances have arrived.
 Unlike Early Decision admissions, which require a binding commitment to a first-choice school, seniors admitted Early Action can take their time to review their college options, all the way to the May 1st deposit deadline.

 Early Action acceptances are a good measures of a college-bound senior’s standing in the admissions process.
 They are also a reward, not only for academic and extracurricular achievement, but also for the student’s enthusiasm, thoroughness and efficiency.
-Admitted students should take advantage of the available time to confirm that a school is their true first choice.
-Have a choice between two or more schools?
-Compare and confirm.
-Are these schools lower down the list?
-Keep them in mind.
-Research them thoroughly while waiting for other decisions to come in.

-Some tips to help compare and confirm college choices:
+Here are tips to help compare and confirm college choices:

 Early Action admissions allow families more time to make a better-informed decision.
 Take advantage of that time.
 Use it wisely to reflect and research college options.

-Need help with considering schools.
+Need help on the journey to college?
 Contact me at email@example.com or call me at 609-406-0062.

 Want to know more about me?
 Check out these podcasts!

 Listen to my talk, College Is A Learning AND Living Community, hosted by Dr. Cynthia Colon from Destination YOUniversity on Voice of America Radio!